qarmin/czkawka/README.md

 Icon was created by [jannuary](https://github.com/jannuary) and licensed CC-BY-4.0.

-Windows dark theme is used from [AdMin repo](https://github.com/nrhodes91/AdMin) with MIT license.
+Windows dark theme is used from project [WhiteSur](https://github.com/slypy/whitesur-gtk4-theme) with MIT license.

-Some icons were taken from [ReShot](https://www.reshot.com) site and are licensed under Reshot Free License
+Some icons were taken from [ReShot](https://www.reshot.com) site and are licensed under Reshot Free License.

 The program is completely free to use.